Safe Streets for All (Traffic Calming)

-The goal of the Traffic Calming program is to make our City neighborhoods more livable and safe for all users.
+The goal of the Safe Streets for All (Traffic Calming) program is to make our City neighborhoods more livable and safe for all users.
 The program formed in 2010 and allowed each neighborhood to apply for one or two projects annually to mitigate traffic issues and suggest a preferred solution.
 Sometimes the preferred solution was not something the traffic engineers would recommend, and it created some discourse.
 Additionally, having yearly applications was a lot of work and often project construction was delayed, so City staff and City Council decided a new process to identify and prioritize projects was needed.

 The new traffic calming process consists of two workshops, one to identify issues and another workshop to prioritize the project solutions.
 The first round of workshops was held in spring/summer 2022 at locations in each of the three council districts.
 The second round of workshops was held in spring 2023.
 The project solutions designed by traffic engineers and voted on by residents created a multi-year list of 135 projects from which the annual construction package will be drawn from.